The Mobius2 data formats

 time_step([4, hr]) # 4 hour time step.

-Each series value is held constant over a single sampling step even if the model uses ODE solvers that evaluate at fractional steps, so you should set the sampling step to the frequency you want to have in the input data.
+Each input series value is held constant over a single sampling step even if the model uses ODE solvers that evaluate at fractional steps, so you should set the sampling step to the frequency you want the input data to vary with.

-If more than one series value is provided for the same series and sampling step, only the last value will be used.
-This could happen if the series data has a higher frequency than the sampling step.
+If more than one series value is provided for the same series and time, only the last processed value will be used.
+This could happen if the series data has a higher frequency than the sampling step so that two time stamps are rounded to the same model sampling step.
 We may implement automatic aggregation in these instances later, but for now you have to do that yourself before you prepare the input file.

-If some of the series have a lower frequency than the desired sampling step, you could use interpolation (see below).
+If some of the series have a lower frequency than the desired sampling step, you could use interpolation to fill the gaps (see below).

 Datetime format